10 Top Things To Do in North Tenerife

 Did you know that the gastronomy and eating culture in North Tenerife varies from the South?

-Even though the Papa Arrugadas con Mojo are popular all over the island, North Tenerife has several traditional dishes that can hardly be found in the south.
+Even though the Papa Arrugadas con Mojo is popular all over the island, North Tenerife has several traditional dishes that can hardly be found in the south.
 All of them reflect the climatic difference and the farming background of the north area.

 A foodie tour is definitely one of the top things to do when visiting North Tenerife.